Projects per year

 Research Statement

 As Reader in Chronic Illness, my research focuses on cancer prevention, survival and reduction of cancer-related symptoms in both clinical and population-based research.
 My research expertise focuses on the development and testing of complex interventions in line with the MRC framework.
-I have experience in conducting feasibility studies, full RCTs and embedded qualitative evaluations.
-I also have experience in conducting both qualitative and mixed methods research in various chronic illness populations.
+I have experience in conducting feasibility studies, full RCTs with embedded qualitative evaluations and implementation science projects.

-I have an established track record of designing, managing and completing a number of externally funded, internationally collaborative research projects in the field of cancer care (including my PhD in cancer-related fatigue during treatment for gynaecological cancer).
-I collaborate on the SPORT High-Risk Trial (PI Prof Suneil Jain, QUB) exploring fatigue and circulating chemokines during stereotactic ablative body radiotherapy for prostate cancer, and am the Northern Ireland lead for the Movember funded project on exercise and survival in prostate cancer (INTERVAL-MCRPC).
-INTERVAL-MCRPC is a global study involving researchers in countries across 3 continents and is a large scale multi-centre trial designed to test the effects of exercise on prostate cancer progression and treatment side effects.
-I have also been recently awarded EU-H2020 funding for an international collaborative project involving nine research institutions from Belgium, Denmark, Italy, Ireland, the Netherlands and the United Kingdom, this is a large transdisciplinary project to provide better support to people with cancer and their family caregivers.
+As a physiotherapist, I have an interest and expertise in ‘exercise as medicine’ and the role of physical activity in cancer prevention and survival.
+I am the NI lead for the global Movember funded study on exercise and survival in advanced prostate cancer.
+INTERVAL-MCRPC is a study involving researchers in countries across 3 continents and is a large scale multi-centre trial designed to test the effects of high intensity exercise on prostate cancer progression and treatment side effects.
+I am also running a parallel study to INTERVAL which offers the benefits of participating in a multicomponent physical activity programme to those men with mCRPC who are ineligible for the INTERVAL programme i.e. high intensity exercise.
+I have also been awarded funding from Pancreatic Cancer UK to undertake the first exercise trial in this population in the UK.
+In addition, I have been awarded EU-H2020 funding for an international collaborative project involving nine research institutions from Belgium, Denmark, Italy, Ireland, the Netherlands and the United Kingdom, this is a large transdisciplinary project to provide better support to people with cancer and their family caregivers.
+I have also recently been awarded for funding from NIHR for a £2.3M multicentre UK wide trial of prehabilitation (exercise, nutrition, psychological support) in Acute Myeloid Leukaemia.

 I was a key contributor to the creation and development of the new National Cancer Research Institute (NCRI) Living With and Beyond Cancer (LWBC) Research Group.
 I am a member of the national inter-disciplinary Executive Group that takes a strategic role, providing oversight of the research landscape and proactively identifying opportunities for the work of the Group.
 Five inter-disciplinary workstreams have been initiated to also identify new opportunities and develop new multi-centre, interdisciplinary trials within their focus areas.
 I play an active role via my chair of one of the five workstreams: acute care and toxicities.